vinceimbat/vinceimbat/content/Talahardin cycle as one study session.md

 Hopefully, by keeping a [[reading inbox]], it will be easier for you to identify what material to read.
 But if this isn't clear yet, allocate a few minutes of the cycle for metalearning and research.
 You need to limit this time though to [[Avoid collecting information]].
 Do the same with the next phases, allocating time appropriately and fitting these within the 25:5 minutes intervals.

-The reason for cutting a work session into shorter breaks is because it is easier to determine the best action moving forward if the sessions are short ([[Working with externalized small tasks encourages focus]]; [[break down your work into small and clearly separated tasks]]).
+The reason for cutting a work session into shorter breaks is because it is easier to determine the best action moving forward if the sessions are short ([[working with externalized small tasks encourages focus]]; [[break down your work into small and clearly separated tasks]]).

 # References